 - African American History Tours focus on the burial sites and lives of many African American Atlantans that played an integral part in the city’s history and evolution.

 Saturday, Feb.
 10–Sunday, April 1, Atlanta Botanical Gardens. atlantabg.org/events-classes/events/orchid-daze

 Whether your thumbs are green or not at all agriculturally inclined, a visit to the gorgeous Atlanta Botanical Garden, located at the edge of Piedmont Park in the heart of midtown Atlanta, will always be memorable and fun.
 This 30-acre plant sanctuary includes rose gardens, an orchid center, an edible garden and bar, the famous Storza woods with its canopy walkway, and much more.
 There is always an art exhibit or two in the gardens throughout the year as well.
 Right now the garden is welcoming the arrival of spring with a special exhibition of thousands of orchids and season-inspired events.
 You are also welcome to visit outside of events to enjoy a nice stroll through the gardens, which offer some of the best views of the Midtown skyline and surrounding park area.

 Saturday, Feb.
 24, Historic Martin Luther King Jr. Sweet Auburn District. blackhistorymonthparade.com

 In its seventh year of celebration, the Black History Month Parade has become one of the largest celebrations in the country of African American History Month.
 Participating bands and community groups come from as close as local Atlanta to as far away as California, Nigeria and South Africa (just to name a few)!
 You can enjoy food and drinks alongside the entertainment and the parade.

 ‘Til next month!

-Photos courtesy of Oakland Cemetery, Atlanta Botanical Gardens, and Black History Month Parade, LLC.
+Photos & videos courtesy of Atlanta Botanical Garden; Atlanta Jugglers Association; Black History Month Parade, LLC; and Historic Oakland Foundation.